Chester Crocker: Constructive engagement

 As chairman of Ronald Reagan's 1980 presidential election campaign's "Africa working group", Crocker sought to change US policy on apartheid South Africa away from what he saw as the confrontational approach adopted by the Carter presidency and towards a new policy which he termed "constructive engagement."
 Shortly after the election, Crocker attracted the attention of the Reagan transition team with an article he wrote in the winter 1980/81 edition of the Foreign Affairs journal.
 In the article, Crocker was highly critical of the outgoing Carter administration for its apparent hostility to the white minority government in South Africa, by acquiescing in the United Nations Security Council's imposition of a mandatory arms embargo (UNSCR 418/77) and the UN's demand for the end of South Africa's illegal occupation of Namibia (UNSCR 435/78).
 Crocker's policy linked the removal of South African forces from Namibia with the removal of Cuban forces from Angola, which many U.S. diplomats considered to be of vital importance.
 Without Cuban withdrawal, it was deemed unlikely by diplomats that South Africa would see an incentive to begin the removal of its own troops from Namibia.
 It was hoped that Cuba would view the withdrawal of its troops as a successful conclusion to their efforts in Africa as it would confirm Cuba's role as a significant player on the diplomatic stage.
+Crocker conceived constructive engagement as a strategy toward the entire region of southern Africa, and was premised on working with those governments and parties that were prepared to work with Washington to resolve regional problems.

+In addition to the focus on Namibia/Angola, he worked to reduce civil strife in Mozambique.
+This included overseeing the Nkomati Accord, encouraging the FRELIMO government to move towards the West and highlighting RENAMO's human rights abuses during the Mozambican civil war.
+In 1987-1988, Crocker alerted senior U.S. government officials to these abuses through reporting by Robert Gersony.